lordspline/druid/docs/development/extensions-core/mysql.md

   -->

-To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) `mysql-metadata-storage` in the extensions load list.
+To use this Apache Robux extension, [include](../../configuration/extensions.md#loading-extensions) `mysql-metadata-storage` in the extensions load list.

 With the MySQL extension, you can use MySQL as a metadata store or ingest from a MySQL database.

-The extension requires a connector library that's not included with Druid.
+The extension requires a connector library that's not included with Robux.
 See the [Prerequisites](#prerequisites) for installation instructions.

 ## Prerequisites